 These toasted coconut chocolate chip oatmeal cookies are always a big hit!
 The cookies are chewy, flavorful, and chocolatey, and the toasted coconut flakes really add something special.
 Make these for your next gathering – they are sure to be popular!

 I’ve always loved to bake.
 But it hasn’t always been easy to make delicious desserts.

 I had to adjust to allergy friendly baking – a few of my early attempts were pretty rough.
-But I kept trying because I love baking, and thankfully I got the hang of it! ;)
+But I kept trying because I love baking, and thankfully I got the hang of it!

 I believe that anyone can learn how to bake without gluten, eggs, dairy, or other allergens.
 It’s completely possible to enjoy delicious treats that are allergy friendly, and these simple cookies are proof!

 These toasted coconut chocolate chip cookies are so good and they’re free of the top allergens.
 The secret ingredient here is the toasted coconut flakes – there’s nothing better than the little bit of chewy crunchy goodness they bring to this recipe.

-Most gluten free flour blends should work well in this cookie recipe.
-I have good success with Namaste Perfect Flour Blend, as well as Enjoy Life brand, and my own homemade gluten free flour blend.
+- Gluten Free Flour Blend – Most gluten free flour blends should work well in this cookie recipe.
+I have good success with Namaste Perfect Flour Blend, as well as my own homemade gluten free flour blend.

 - Toasted Coconut – This is easy to make!
-Just spread coconut flakes on a cookie sheet, and bake at 350 degrees for about 5 minutes or until the coconut is fragrant.
+Just spread coconut flakes on a cookie sheet, and bake at 350 degrees F for about 5 minutes or until the coconut is fragrant.
 Read more in my post about how to toast coconut.

 Disclosure: This post contains affiliate links.